TechRadar Verdict

 Editing PDFs might be this software’s bread and butter, but you can do so much more with it.
 For one thing, you’re able to convert PDFs to Excel, PDF to Word, and PDF to PowerPoint.
 There are even options to convert various image formats.

-One we quite liked is its OCR functionality, although in our experiment with the feature, we could only make it work with an image saved as a PDF.
-It’s not a difficult process and EaseUS PDF Editor does allow you to convert images, like JPG to PDF, but it does feel like an unnecessary step.
+One tool we quite liked is its OCR functionality (we reviewed the best OCR software before), although we were disappointed to see that in order for it to work, you still need to convert an image to a PDF.
+It’s not a difficult process and EaseUS PDF Editor does allow you to convert images, like JPG or PNG to PDF, but it feels like a totally unnecessary step.

-Still, once that’s done, you’ll be offered a long list of languages to choose from (English was selected by default in our version).
-Click on OK and the PDF editor app will get to work.
+Still, once that’s done, you’ll be offered a long list of languages to choose from (English is selected by default in our version), along with a chosen format to save the output as (Word is your default option, but you can also choose TXT, Excel, Powerpoint, and PDF).
+Click on ‘Recognise’ and EaseUS PDF will get to work.
 The process doesn’t take too long - but that would obviously depend on the length of the document and your computer’s processing power.
-Once completed, switch back to the Edit section to select, copy, and alter the content.

 You’ll also find the usual features here that you typically see in PDF editing software, such as PDF merger tools to combine multiple documents into one, or split a PDF, turning it into several different ones.
 Deleting a page is also a handful of clicks away.
 This is actually pretty standard fare.